SAP Articles

 Tier 1: Enterprise-Level Consulting Firms

-These firms handle large-scale, global SAP implementations.
+These firms handle the big global SAP implementations.
 They work with Fortune 500s, manufacturers, and government agencies.
-Partners like Accenture, Deloitte, and IBM provide:
+Accenture, Deloitte, DXC and IBM fit here.
+They bring:

-• Large implementation teams with extensive SAP experience.
+• Large implementation teams with tons of SAP experience

-• End-to-end transformations, but at a high cost—multi-million-dollar engagements are standard.
+• End-to-end transformations, but they’re expensive—multi-million-dollar projects are standard

 Tier 2: Mid-Sized and Large Business Experts

-These firms offer strong SAP knowledge but with a leaner approach than Tier 1.
-NTT Data, Cognizant, and Wipro fall into this category.
-They serve:
+These firms know their SAP stuff but cost less than Tier 1.
+NTT Data, Cognizant, and Wipro fall here.
+They work with:

-• Industry-specific SAP expertise without the overhead of larger firms.
+• Industry-specific SAP expertise without the excessive overhead

 Tier 3: Niche and Small Business Specialists

-These firms focus on smaller projects, niche industries, or specific SAP modules.
-They might specialize in SAP Business One, S/4HANA Cloud, or AMS (Application Management Services).
-Their advantages include:
+These smaller firms focus on specific projects, industries, or SAP modules.
+Maybe they’re experts in SAP Business One, S/4HANA Cloud, or support services.
+You’ll get:

 Choosing the Right SAP Partner